Faking a Lottery Win – What Is It?

 Howard Walmsley – The Person Who Faked It Out of Pure Love

 I had mixed feelings regarding this case.
 I didn’t know what to think at first.
 Should I include his story in the article or just forget about it and keep it silent?
 However, he did fake the lottery.
 Well, he did, but this time around no lottery officials were involved whatsoever.

 The story is that Howard had problems with his marriage.
 On top of that, he was in a somewhat financial crisis.
 So what do you do when you want to salvage your marriage and get as far as possible from your money issues?
 You fake the lottery.
 You lie about it.
 He went on a shopping spree as if he really won the lottery.
 It turns out that when you mention you’ve won the lottery people believe you immediately, especially sales personnel.
 Howard bought three Jaguars with void cheques.
 The debt went sky-high and eventually, somebody had to put an end to it.
 Our Romeo got arrested in 1999 and was found guilty on several charges like scam, forgery, and deception.
 Despite his best intentions, despite all of his efforts to save his marriage, he was sent to jail.
 It’s a rather uncommon story, but it worked out for Howard for quite some time.
 Faking a lottery win can’t end well.

 Eddie Tipton – Security Director Rigged $16.5m Lottery Win

-He didn’t just faked it, he completely destroyed the system inside out.
-Who knows how many more there are just like him.
+He didn’t just fake it, he completely destroyed the system inside out.
+Who knows how many more there are just like him?
 People like Eddie ruin the lottery experience for me and you, the fair players.